orfeotoolbox/let-it-snow/README.md

 ## Code Example

 To build DEM data.
 Download VRT files corresponding to the data and build the .vrt using gdalbuildvrt.
 Edit config.json file to activate preprocessing : Set "preprocessing" to true and set vrt path.
 It will project and resample the SRTM DEM over the Landsat/SPOT area (30m:Landsat8 or 20m:Take5).
 It uses gdalwarp with the cubicspline option.

-The snow detection is performed in the Python script app/S2Snow.py.
+The snow detection is performed in the Python script app/run_snow_detector.py.

 ```
 Configure PYTHONPATH environnement
-export PYTHONPATH=${lis-build-dir}/bin/:$PYTHONPATH
+export PYTHONPATH=${lis-build-dir}/app/:$PYTHONPATH
 ```
 Run the main python script:

 ```
-python s2snow.py param.json
+python run_snow_detector param.json
 ```

 There is a Bash script in app directory which allows to set the env variable and run the script: